awslabs/aws-lambda-rust-runtime/README.md

 ### 1. Cross-compiling your Lambda functions

-By default, `cargo-lambda` builds your functions to run on x86_64 architectures.
+By default, Cargo Lambda builds your functions to run on x86_64 architectures.
 If you'd like to use a different architecture, use the options described below.

 #### 1.2.
 Build your Lambda functions